Joseph J. Yosko

 Joseph J. Yosko was an American politician who represented the Lehigh Valley in the Pennsylvania State Senate for the 18th district as a Democrat from 1949 until his death in 1958.
-He also served in numerous department offices starting in 1934.
+He also served in numerous departmental offices starting in 1934.

 Early life

 Yosko was born in Jeanesville, Pennsylvania on November 1, 1903, to Michael and Mary Yosko.
 While he was still a child his family moved to Bethlehem, Pennsylvania and Yosko attended a Parochial school.
 He served a four-year Apprenticeship to become a machinist at the Bethlehem Steel corporation.
 He then returned to school and got his high school diploma from Bethlehem High school and attended Moravian College.
 Then he attended Penn State Dickinson Law before transferring to National University School of Law where he earned his Legum Doctor.

 Career

 Upon completing his law degree he worked as a clerk for Northampton County District Attorney's office and worked for the Home Owners' Loan Corporation.
 He then worked as State Senator Warren R. Roberts' secretary, introducing him to his political career.
 He worked as the Hearing Examiner for the Pennsylvania Department of Revenue from 1934 to 1936.
 He then served as the administrative director for the Pennsylvania Auditor General from 1936 to 1940.
 He then served as Director of Public Assistance and Unemployment Compensation for the Bureau of Disbursements for the Pennsylvania Treasurer from 1940 to 1944.
 Returning to the Auditor General's office, he served as executive director from 1944 to 1948.
 He was the state president for the Young Democrats of America from 1940 to 1942.
 Yosko served as the state chairman for the Democratic Registration Campaign Committee in 1947, was the District Vice-chair Democratic State Committee, Executive Director Democratic Society of Pennsylvania and the Chairman of the Bethlehem Democratic committee.
 He also served as Secretary of the Association of State Auditors, Comptrollers, and Treasurers.
 Yosko would be elected to the State Senate in 1949 and served for 9 years and 10 months until his death on September 19, 1958.
 His vacancy would be filled by Fred B. Rooney following a special election.